 Click across the tabs to view active and completed project stages.
 Consultation takes place at every stage of the project.

-In consultation with relevant stakeholders, Skills Insight is undertaking a desktop research project to develop guidance for small to medium business to support the attraction and retention of employees across rural, regional and remote (RRR) areas.
+In consultation with relevant stakeholders, Skills Insight is undertaking a desktop research project to develop guidance for small to medium business to support the attraction and retention of employees across regional, rural and remote (RRR) areas.
 The aim is to produce a centralised, web-based collection of tools and resources that will highlight opportunities for workforce development, together with case studies of successful place-based initiatives, empowering industry in regional, rural and remote areas to attract, retain and re-attract workers across all sectors.

 Approach